wermos/website/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/mathematics-computing-2d-coordinates-of-3d-points.md

 $$P'.y = { P.y \over P.z }.$$

 This is probably one the simplest and most fundamental relations in computer graphics, known as the z or **perspective divide**.
 The same principle applies to the x coordinate.
-The projected point x coordinate (x') is the corner's x coordinate divided by its z coordinate:
+The projected point's x coordinate (x') is the corner's x coordinate divided by its z coordinate:

 $$P'.x = { P.x \over P.z }.$$

 !!!
-We described this method several times in the different lessons on the website, but what we want to show here, is that **to compute P' using these equations, the coordinates of P ought to be defined with respect to the camera coordinate system.
+We described this method several times in other lessons on the website, but what we want to show here is that **to compute P' using these equations, the coordinates of P ought to be defined with respect to the camera coordinate system.
 However, points from the 3D scene are originally defined with respect to the world coordinate system.
 Therefore, the first and foremost operation we need to apply to points before projecting them onto the canvas is to convert them from world space to camera space**.
 !!!

 How do we do that?
-If we know the camera-to-world matrix (which is similar to the local-to-camera matrix we studied in the previous case), we can transform any point whose coordinates are defined in world space to camera space, by multiplying this point by the camera-to-world inverse matrix (the world-to-camera matrix):
+If we know the camera-to-world matrix (which is similar to the local-to-camera matrix that we studied in the previous case), we can transform any point(whose coordinates are defined in world space) to camera space by multiplying this point by the camera-to-world inverse matrix (the world-to-camera matrix):

 $$P_{camera} = P_{world} * M_{world-to-camera}.$$